 It is notable that the RX0 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-Both the TG-5 and the RX0 II are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the RX0 II followed on from the Sony RX0.
+The RX0 II is a recent model that features in the current product line-up of Sony.
+In contrast, the TG-5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus TG-5 better than the Sony RX0 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.